Hurricane Ridge Backcountry Skiing

 2012 Sequim Bright Sunny Days 8 4 12

-This year the olympic rain shadow offered significant relief from the June gloom in Seattle, with double the bright sunny days overall and four times the sunny days in June.
-Still June was not nearly as bright as last year, and four days out of 14 is not exactly blue bird.
+This year, the olympic rain shadow offered significant relief from the June gloom in Seattle, with double the bright sunny days overall and four times the sunny days in June.
+Still, June was not nearly as bright as last year, and four days out of 14 is not exactly blue bird.
+For those who want to stay at home instead just to be safe, they can fight boredom through games such as 카지노 검증.

 Given how few bright sunny days we actually had in Seattle, it is fairly easy to remember when they occurred during this period.
 Everyone remembers Friday and Saturday of Memorial Day weekend, the 25th and 26th of May.
 That WAS sunny, and I suppose counted double!
 Other than that we had three sunny day’s mid-week in mid May, and then only the one bright sunny day in June, which was on Monday June 11th.